Findomain/Findomain/README.md

 A cross-platform tool that use Certificates Transparency logs to find subdomains.

+# Features

+* Discover subdomains without brute-force, it tool uses Certificate Transparency Logs.
+* Discover subdomains with or without IP address according to user arguments.
+* Read target from user argument (-t).
+* Read a list of targets from file and discover their subdomains with or without IP and also write to output files per-domain if specified by the user, recursively.
+* Write output to TXT file.
+* Write output to CSV file.
+* Write output to JSON file.
+* Cross platform support: Linux, Windows, MacOS.
+* Optional multiple API support.
+* Proxy support.

 # Supported platforms

 All supported platforms are 64 bits only and we don't have plans to add support for 32 bits, if you want to have support for 32 bits you can fork the repo and made it.